Java Script Kiddie 2 picoCTF 2019 Solution

 A harder key-based image challenge.
 The key setup is more complex than part 1.

 View page source on the challenge.
 The JavaScript has a more complex key combination scheme than part 1.
-Carefully read how the key maps to XOR offsets in the ciphertext.
+Carefully read how each pair of key digits maps to a row-shift amount for one of the 16 columns of ciphertext.

 Learn more

-Tools like Chrome DevTools' Sources panel let you set breakpoints in the JavaScript and step through it, making it easier to understand the key-to-XOR mapping.
+Tools like Chrome DevTools' Sources panel let you set breakpoints in the JavaScript and step through it, making it easier to understand the key-to-column-shift mapping.

 python